Nuclear

 commercialize Compact Molten Salt Reactor (CMSR).

-While being around since the 1950s thorium
+While being around since the 1950s thorium breeder reactors are not

-R&D investment.
-None of the intended new designs even remotely seem to be
+designs even remotely seem to be viable.

 Decommissioning.

-The regulatory process for safely
+The regulatory process for safely decontaminating and dismantling a reactor

-US, as demonstrated by the 10 reactors that have completed the decommissioning
+is well-understood and proven in the US, as demonstrated by the 10 reactors

-process.
-Nineteen more US commercial reactors are in the decommissioning
+that have completed the decommissioning process.
+Nineteen more US commercial

-process – a process that must be completed within 60 years.
-Licensees have set
+reactors are in the decommissioning process – a process that must be

-decommissioning – IAEA Doc.
-The long-term problems of what to do with
+decommissioning.
+Financial aspects of decommissioning – IAEA Doc.
+The long-term problems of what to do with nuclear waste remain entirely

-nuclear waste remain entirely unsolved and the 'bury and forget' policy
+unsolved and the 'bury and forget' policy is untenable.

 Fear

-If something can go wrong, it will go wrong -
+If something can go wrong, it will go wrong - be it by a natural disaster,

-be it by a natural disaster, terrorism or most likely by a human error.
-Even a
+terrorism or most likely by a human error.
+Even a one-tenth Chernobyl is

-one-tenth Chernobyl is immeasurable, and the fear will be there all the time.
+immeasurable, and the fear will be there all the time.

 Understanding Global Warming, Oversigt - LINK